department-of-veterans-affairs/va.gov-team/products/content/tier-2-content-IA-and-design/campaign-landing-page-templates/README.md

 ## Desired Business Outcomes

-- There is strong demand for campaign landing pages from key business stakeholders involved in originating Veteran facing content.
-An plug-and-play Drupal CMS template will allow us to meet this demand with a "scaled" solution.
+- There is strong demand for campaign landing pages from key business stakeholders involved in originating veteran facing content.
+A plug-and-play Drupal CMS template will allow us to meet this demand with a "scaled" solution.
 Additionally a template, put in the hands of trained business stakeholders, will reduce "one-off" demand of the resource-constrained PW content and front-end development team.

 - With this problem solved, the business would be able to produce more expertly crafted campaign landing pages (with built-in SEO optimization) at less cost and impact to the product-technology team.